lillycore-boss/lillycore/.github/ISSUE_TEMPLATE/lillycore-card-alpha.md

 - Ask which role you should assume (**Architect**, **Implementer**, or **QA**) if unclear.
 - Verify your role, the phase, and the current goal with Andrew before beginning.
-- Follow all project rules as defined in the `GPT_RESOURCE_INDEX` (Andrew will paste relevant sections when needed).
+- Follow all project rules as defined in the `gpt_resource_index` (Andrew will paste relevant sections when needed).
 - NEVER invent system constraints, rules, or interpretations.
 - ALWAYS ask Andrew when something is unclear, missing, or underspecified.
 - NEVER switch roles without first confirming with Andrew.